microsoft/Accera/docs/Reference/classes/Plan/cache.md

 `level` | The key-slice level to cache (the number of wildcard dimensions in a key-slice).
 Specify one and only one of `index`, `level`, `max_elements`. | positive integer.
 `trigger_level` | The key-slice level to fill the cache at. `trigger_level` can't be smaller than `level`, and will default to `level` if not specified.
 Specify at most one of `trigger_index` or `trigger_level`. | positive integer
 `max_elements` | The maximum elements to include in the cached region.
 Specify one and only one of `index`, `level`, `max_elements`. | positive integer
+`element_type` | The element type to use in the cache.
+Defaults to the element type of the cached array | `ScalarType` `strategy` | The thread to data mapping pattern to use when collaboratively caching by multiple threads.
+Defaults to AUTO which will resolve to the strategy best suited for the current target environment. | `CacheStrategy`
 `thrifty` | Use thrifty caching (copy data into a cache only if the cached data differs from the original active block).  | `bool`
 `location` | The type of memory used to store the cache. | `MemorySpace` `double_buffer` | Whether to make this cache a double-buffering cache.
 Only valid on INPUT and CONST arrays. | `bool`